-Our challenge is to establish a mathematical bridge from well-established scientific measurements to all the base-2 numbers generated from Planck’s four base units.
+E8: Our challenge is to establish a mathematical bridge from well-established scientific measurements to all the base-2 numbers generated from Planck’s four base units.
 This homepage is an attempt to refine our focus so scholars can begin to discern possible mathematical relations within these numbers.
 We’ve studied them and know we need help.
 We expect within Notation-0 the sphere* begins to manifest.
-Perhaps before Notation 64, the complexities of E8 manifest.
-Perhaps, between Notations 64 to 80 (see chart above), the Standard Model of Elementary Particles 6 emerges.
+An hypothesis: Before Notation 64, the complexities of E8 manifest.
+Another hypothesis: Between Notations 64 to 80 (see chart at the top), the Standard Model of Elementary Particles 6 emerges.

 History.
 Yes, this work began in December 2011 in a high school geometry class.7 Its simple mathematics creates unique continuities from the infinitesimal Planck Time and Planck Length to the current age and size of the universe.
-That it takes just 202.345+ notations surprises most of us.
-That it logically encapsulates everything, everywhere for all time seems uncanny.
-An early analysis of these numbers, six groups of prime numbers across the grid,8 has a challenging logic which prompted the beginning of a chart for a notation-by-notation analysis.9 Perhaps our most important analysis is a comparison between our 202 notations and the big bang epochs.10 The key difference, just a fraction of a second, is the first three of the seventeen big bang epochs.11
+That it takes just 202+ notations surprises most of us.
+That it logically encapsulates everything, everywhere for all time is a challenge.
+An early analysis of these numbers, six groups of prime numbers across the grid,8 is essentially logical, yet begs for a deep analysis of our chart; that is a notation-by-notation analysis.9 We did an initial comparison between our 202 notations and the big bang epochs.10 The key difference, just a fraction of a second, is the first three of the seventeen big bang epochs.11

 Current research: Towards the Standard Model for Physics.